King Cobra Facts – Everything You Ever Wanted to Know About KING COBRAs

 In Greek, ‘snake eater.’
 Sometimes called ‘Hamadryad.’
 Discovered and described by Danish naturalist, Theodore Edward Cantor in 1836.
 The species name, hannah reflects the snake’s arboreal habits, from Greek mythology it refers to tree dwelling nymphs of the same name.

-Image from here.
+Image is creative commons licensed from here.

 In Thai language, it sounds like Ngoo chang ang (งูจงอาง) (literally “snake elephant cobra”, or ngoo chong ahng.
 There are many names for this snake.

-AVERAGE AND MAXIMUM LENGTH
+KING COBRA SIZE – AVERAGE & MAXIMUM LENGTH

-Max length about 5.85 meters.
+Maximum size in length about 5.85 meters.
 The presenter at the Queen Saovabha Memorial Snake Institute in Bangkok said the largest king was caught in Nakhon Si Thammarat in Thailand’s south, near Surat Thani province and it was 19 feet 2 inches in length.

-I’ve seen a few king cobras (hamadryad) in the wild.
+I’ve seen a number of king cobras (hamadryad) in the wild.
 One I saw in a park in Krabi – just the tail as it crossed the road behind me.
-I’m guessing it was an eight meter long snake.
+I’m guessing it was an eight-meter-long snake.
 I know it is probably impossible, but I’m not joking.

 Another king I saw on the island of Penang, in Malaysia.
 I was coming down a very steep hill and I saw this 3-4 meter king cruising through the dense underbrush.
 It was absolutely awesome to see it there when there were so many people climbing the hill close by.

-A large four-meter long king that was very fast!
+A large four-meter-long king that was very fast!
 Note to self – don’t try to move a king that is higher than you are (it was on steps up ahead of me and was very fast to come down to attempt to strike at me because it had the height advantage.

 Recently Tom Charlton and I found a 3-meter king cobra in Krabi at night and got some great shots and video of it.
 Facebook photo of it here.
 Since then, we’ve found another four king cobras in our area.

 One study done by the Queen Saovabha Memorial Institute in Bangkok showed that king venom is actually more toxic the younger the snake is.
 “Characterization of Venomous Snakes in Thailand,” Chanhome, et al. Asian Biomedicine Vol. 5 No. 3 June 2011; 311-328.

 KING COBRA HABITAT

 Kings like many types of habitat.
-Dense forest near water and open grasslands seems to be preferred.
+Dense forest near water and open grasslands seem to be preferred.
 They also choose a place near bamboo thickets for a nest.
-Ideal cover is a web of small bamboo growing about a meter high with soft bamboo leaves underneath.
+The ideal cover is a web of small bamboo growing about a meter high with soft bamboo leaves underneath.

 Luke Yeomans one time said that kings will climb 50 meters up into the tree canopy and just sit there.
 He joked that they were surveying their kingdom and saying – “This is All Mine!”

 Another interesting bit of information is that the king cobra is said to be able to see as far as 100 meters during daylight.